joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/24/us/politics/rubio-india-trump-visit.html

 **Iran Projects Victory in Potential Deal With Washington**\
-`Iran’s leaders are playing up the positives, saying the war proved that an underdog could take on the world’s superpower.
-But Tehran faces big challenges after a devastating conflict.`\
+`Iran’s leaders argue that the possible preliminary agreement has not extracted any major concessions.`\
 https://www.nytimes.com/2026/05/24/world/europe/iran-war-leaders-peace-deal.html

-**Fate of War in Lebanon Rests With Outside Powers**\
+**Fate of War in Lebanon Rests Mostly With Outside Powers**\
-`A day after President Trump announced an emerging initial peace deal with Iran, Lebanese people wondered what it meant for the war between Israel and Hezbollah, the Iran-backed militant group.`\
+`A U.S.-Iran peace deal could calm the conflict in Lebanon between Israel and Hezbollah.
+But that will depend mainly on what the United States, Iran and Israel decide.`\
 https://www.nytimes.com/2026/05/24/world/middleeast/lebanon-hezbollah-us-iran-israel.html

 **Colbert’s Connection**\